bhagy12/Lead-scoring-Case-Study_DSC50/README.md

 - Lead_Scoring_Case_Study_PPT.pdf : This file contains a presentation of the analysis done using Logistic Regression Model.

-- Executive_Summary.pdf : This file contains summary report of the case study.
+- Lead_Scoring_CS_Executive_Summary.pdf : This file contains summary report of the case study.